pumpernicke1/Obsidian-Notes/CS70/CS70 Midterm Sp22.md

                    | 1   | A   | B   | C   |              | A   | 1   | 2   | 3   |          1:    ==A==
 		    | 2   | A   | B   | C   |              | B   | 1   | 2   | 3   |         2:  ==B==
 		    | 3   | A   |  B  | C   |              | C   | 1   | 2   | 3   |          3:  ==C==
-	 4. For any stable matching instance, all matchings have an even number of rogue couples.
+	 4. WRONG [[CS70 Midterm Sp22 Solutions]] For any stable matching instance, all matchings have an even number of rogue couples.
 (Recall, a stable matching has 0 rogue couples.)
 		  True, since stable matchings have 0 rogue couples and 0 is even.
-	 5. Consider an output from running the Propose-and-Reject algorithm on a stable matching instance with n jobs and n candidates.
+	 5. WRONG [[CS70 Midterm Sp22 Solutions]] Consider an output from running the Propose-and-Reject algorithm on a stable matching instance with n jobs and n candidates.
 We then arbitrarily permute one job’s preference list.
 		 1. What is the maximum number of jobs that can participate in a rogue couple in the outputted matching with respect to the permuted preference list? n because if all candidates have the same preference  list and we permute the preference list of the job at the top of all the candidate's lists, this should affect all of them.
 		 2. What is the maximum number of rogue couples in the outputted matching with respect to the permuted preference listicle